Liposuction - Liposcultpure Perth, Western Australia

-Liposuction is also known as: Liposculpture, Fat Dissolve, Lipo, Body Sculpting, Body Reshaping and Fat Reduction.
+Liposuction is also known as: Liposculpture, Fat Dissolve, Lipo, Body Sculpting, Body Reshaping, Fat Reduction.

-Whilst liposuction can enhance you’re appearance and self-confidence, it’s equally important for those who are considering undergoing this cosmetic procedure to understand that it won’t necessarily change your looks to match your ideal.
-It is essential to maintain realistic expectations about the final outcome of your cosmetic surgery and gain a clear understanding of what the procedure can and cannot achieve.
+It is essential to have realistic expectations about the outcome of your cosmetic surgery and gain a clear understanding of what the procedure can and cannot achieve.
 Before you decide to have surgery, think carefully about your expectations and discuss them with your surgeon.

 Who are the best candidates for liposuction?

-The best candidates for liposuction are people with an average weight with firm, elastic skin who have pockets of excess fat in certain unwanted areas.
+The best candidates for liposuction are people of average weight with firm, elastic skin who have pockets of excess fat in certain unwanted areas.
 You should be physically healthy, psychologically stable and realistic in your expectations.
-Your age is not a major consideration; however, older patients may have diminished skin elasticity and may not achieve the same results as a younger patient with tighter skin.
+Your age is not a major consideration.
+However, older patients have diminished skin elasticity and may not achieve the same results as a younger patient with tighter skin.

 In your initial consultation, your surgeon will evaluate your health, determine where your fat deposits lie and assess the condition of your skin.
 He will explain the body-contouring methods that may be most appropriate for you.
-For example, if you believe you want liposuction in the abdominal area, you may learn that an abdominoplasty or “tummy tuck” may more effectively meet your goals; or that a combination of liposuction and a tummy tuck would be the best choice for you.
-Similarly, liposuction is often combined with breast reduction surgery.
+For example, if you believe you want liposuction in the abdominal area, you may learn that an abdominoplasty or “tummy tuck” may more effectively meet your goals.

 What's involved with the liposculpture procedure

-The procedure for liposuction is performed in a hospital which involves the removal of localised deposits of fat to re-contour one or more areas of the body.
-Through a tiny incision, a narrow tube or cannula is inserted and used to vacuum the fat layer that lies deep beneath the skin.
-The cannula is passed through the fat layer, breaking up the fat cells and suctioning them out.
-This may be preceded by the use of an ultrasonic probe which is used to first emulsify or break down the fat.
+The procedure involves the removal of localised deposits of fat to re-contour one or more areas of the body.
+Through small incisions, a cannula is inserted and used to vacuum the fat layer that lies deep beneath the skin.
+This may be preceded using an ultrasonic probe to first emulsify or break down the fat.

-If only a small amount of fat and a limited number of body sites are involved, liposuction can be performed under local anaesthesia, which numbs only the affected areas.
-However, most patients prefer general anaesthesia, particularly if a large volume of fat is being removed.
-The time required to perform liposuction may vary considerably, depending on the size of the area, the amount of fat being removed, the type of anaesthesia and the technique used.
+Most patients require general anaesthesia, particularly if a large volume of fat is being removed.
+The time required to perform liposuction may vary considerably, depending on the size of the area and the amount of fat being removed.

 Tumescent Liposculpture; a relatively new technique that is used to deliver more accurate results for body sculpting with fast recovery times.
 This treatment is delivered as an alternative to full general anaesthetic, thus avoiding all of the associated risks.
 During the liposuction procedure using this method, patients remain conscious during the procedure but feel no discomfort as tumescent fluid is injected into fatty areas before the fat is removed.
 The tumescent fluid is an anaesthetic solution that consists of saline, lignocaine which numbs the area, adrenaline to reduce bleeding and bicarbonate which prevents the sting of lignocaine.
 It also helps lift the fat off of the muscle wall, allowing it to be more easily removed and minimises the risk of severe complications.

 Ultrasound-Assisted Lipoplasty (UAL); involves the use of tumescent fluid which is injected to the fat which helps numb and reduce bleeding in the area.
-A special cannula is then inserted under the skin and into the fatty tissue to deliver ultrasonic energy, producing rapid vibrations which causes the fat to liquefy.
-Following this, a suction cannula is used to remove the fat more easily, resulting In a smoother effect.
+A special cannula is then inserted under the skin and into the fatty tissue to deliver ultrasonic energy which causes the fat to liquefy.
+Following this, a suction cannula is used to remove the fat more easily, resulting in a smoother effect.
 UAL has been shown to improve the ease and effectiveness of liposuction in virtually all areas of the body, but more particularly in fibrous areas, such as the upper back or the enlarged male breast.